ministryofjustice/staff-device-dns-dhcp-infrastructure/documentation/disaster-recovery.md

 The [self service portal](https://github.com/ministryofjustice/staff-device-dns-dhcp-admin) allows administrators to make changes to the DNS and DHCP services in production.
 DHCP will have more configuration update requirements than DNS due to the need to manage subnets.

-[DHCP server won't reload corrupt config file]
-[DNS server launch new instances to take over] [Investigate audit trail in the admin]

 Measures have been taken to validate the changes, using service specific tools.
-This should prevent any corrupt configurations from being published.
+This should prevent corrupt configurations from being published.

 ![architecture](./images/config-validation.png)